Remote Technologies: Enabling a Connected Workforce

 Implementing remote technologies offers comprehensive advantages:

-Remote Technologies and the Digital Society
+Remote Tech and Digital Life

 Beyond individual organizations, remote technologies contribute to building a digital society by: